KhartesViewer/khartes/README.md

 node was created, and re-centering the view on an existing node was more awkward than it is now.

-Also, the video does not mention the key presses and button presses made by the user.
+Also, the video does not describe the user's key presses and button presses.

 But here are some general user-interface aspects that you should have gathered from the video.